-Should you feel unwell after being discharged from hospital, please contact my rooms on (07) 3128 0800 or after hours (07) 3830 5824 regardless of where you had your surgery.
+Should you feel unwell after being discharged from hospital, please contact my rooms on (07) 3847 3033 or after hours (07) 3830 5824 regardless whether you had surgery at Greenslopes or outside Brisbane.
 If there are problems, I want to be informed first; only when I know there is a problem, I can help finding a solution.
 Sometimes, another qualified doctor who I completely trust will take your call and help you, should I not be available.